Mechanical trading systems

 They overcome the problems that we have with discretionary systems which is that different people trading the same discretionary system can have different results depending on their individual interpretation of the rules.
 With mechanical systems and algorithmic systems the rules are clear and precise and hence everybody trading them will get identical results (excluding slippage and commission).

-Almost all commodity trading systems are mechanical systems.
+Almost all commodity system are mechanical systems.

 View the video below for an explanation of the differences between discretionary, mechanical and fully automated trading.
 Also revealed are the full rules for a simple trading system that made $80,000 in just two years trading a single contract with no compounding.